-A PLLC is required to contain in its name the words "Professional Limited Liability Company" or an abbreviation thereof.
-Only a "professional individual" or a "professional organization" may be a governing person of a PLLC.
+"professional individual" or a "professional organization" may be a governing person of a PLLC.
 The PLLC, but not the other individual Members, Managers or officers, is jointly and severally liable with a Member, Manager, officer, employee or agent rendering professional service for an error, omission, negligence, incompetence, or malfeasance on the part of the Member, Manager, officer, employee or agent when the Member, Manager, officer, employee or agent is rendering professional service in the course of employment for the PLLC.

 T. Diversity Jurisdiction.
 The cases are divided as to whether the citizenship of an LLC for federal diversity jurisdiction purposes should be determined by analogy to a partnership or a corporation.
 Where citizenship is determined in accordance with partnership precedent, an LLC is deemed a citizen of each state in which it has a Member.
 Where corporate precedent is applied, an LLC is a citizen of its state of incorporation and the state where its principal place of business is located.
-672
+So

 VI.
 LIMITED LIABILITY PARTNERSHIP.
-673
+551